Questions and answers: Blood and Plasma Donation

 COVID-19 restrictions are being lifted or reduced in my region.
 Do I still need to follow COVID-19 guidance and policies in Canadian Blood Services sites?

 What if I don’t want to wear a mask/switch to a CBS-mandated mask?

 Anyone entering our sites will be expected to wear a surgical mask provided by Canadian Blood Services.
 If you cannot wear a surgical mask, you have the option of wearing a Canadian Blood Services-supplied surgical mask over your own cloth or surgical mask or wearing a Canadian Blood Services-supplied 3-layer cloth mask.
 If a donor arrives wearing their own N95 mask or N95-like respirator, they will not be expected to switch it out for a Canadian Blood Services-supplied mask, if they prefer to keep their own mask on.
 Unfortunately, anyone who refuses these options will not be allowed in our sites.

 When will you start lifting COVID-19 restrictions?

 The COVID-19 landscape is constantly changing.
 We are continuously monitoring and considering how best to keep employees, donors and volunteers safe and ensure the security of our essential operations.
-Positive case numbers, and public health and government guidance for vaccinated (two doses) individuals will likely continue to evolve and will inform our own policies and guidance going forward.
+Positive case numbers, and public health and government guidance will likely continue to evolve and will inform our own policies and guidance going forward.
 We will continue to evaluate practices as the pandemic evolves.